tsnellgrove/dark_castle3/dc3/doc.md

 		But what if we want to dynamically generate a description *once* and then be able to reference it again in the future?
 An example of this is the 'secret code' on the guard_goblin's torn_note.
 We generate a random value between 0 and 7 for the iron_portcullis at the beginning of the game in start_up() and save that value to control_panel state... but how do we store the description for messy_handwriting?
 There are only 8 possible values so we could have 8 static dictionary entries in static_dict - but a general solution to the problem seems desireable.
 My approach is to keep a small dyn_dict in GameState where it is saved every turn.
 Then whenever we examine() or read() we try looking up obj.descript_key in dyn_dict first.
 If this fails, then we check the static static_dict.
 Hence the need for get_str() in IO.

 		In the initial implementation of get_str(), only read() and examine() called get_str().
 Many other methods simply accessed static_dict[] directly.
 During the creation of the IO subclass (v3.80) get_str() was moved from the Writing class to the IO class and all static_dict[] refs were reidirected to io.get_str().
 The goal here was to abstract the static data layer so that it can be changed to multiple dictionaries or a database as needed in the future.
+My current, long-term, persistance strategy is to eventually store all dynamic data (i.e. object attribute values and the contents of dyn_dict) in a NoSQL DB and keep the static content in a single large dictionary - but this plan could evolve.

 - read() method [Writing class]: